Michèle Mouton: 1981

 Mouton and Pons celebrate their first WRC victory in Sanremo.

 Mouton's first competitive run in the Quattro in Monte Carlo ended before it had even begun.
 She withdrew from the event before the start due to apparent engine problems.
 The team later discovered that dirt had got into the fuel system.
 At the Rally Portugal, she started her long partnership with the Italian co-driver Fabrizia Pons.
 Mouton won seven stages and took a career-best fourth place, despite suffering from electronic problems.
 This ended criticism of Audi for signing a female driver.
 After a retirement due to a broken camshaft in the Tour de Corse, Mouton set several fastest times at the Acropolis Rally in Greece.
 While Mikkola was leading and Mouton fifth, the stewards excluded the Quattros citing homologation infractions.
 Although Audi protested, the stewards upheld the decision.
 In her debut in the high-speed 1000 Lakes Rally in Finland, Mouton found it hard to get used to the rhythm changes.
 She recorded a few top-ten stage times and finished 13th.
 She was satisfied with her performance, and the local newspaper Keskisuomalainen described her debut as successful.
-At the Rallye Sanremo in Italy, a mixed surface event with tarmac and gravel, Mouton took the lead when the local star Michele Cinotto crashed and held off Henri Toivonen and Ari Vatanen to take the victory.
+At the Rallye Sanremo in Italy, a mixed surface event with tarmac and gravel, Mouton took the lead when the local star Michele Cinotto crashed and she then held off Henri Toivonen and Ari Vatanen to take the victory.
 This marked the first time a female driver had won a world championship event in rallying.
 Mouton's male rivals were left speechless.
 Earlier during the weekend, Vatanen had been confident: "Never can nor will I lose to a woman."
 Mouton recalled her debut win in a 2008 interview for RallySport Magazine: